joshbegley/nyt-latest/README.md

 `One of the bill's sponsors says Iowa could offer the Bears “everything they need to build a world-class facility."`\
 https://nytimes.com/athletic/7037791/2026/02/10/chicago-bears-iowa-stadium-bill/

-**Live Updates: 10 Dead and 25 Injured in Shooting at School and Home in Canada**\
+**Live Updates: 9 Killed and 25 Injured in Shooting at School and Home in Canada**\
-`The shooting occurred at a high school and residence in eastern British Columbia, according to the Royal Canadian Mounted Police, which said the suspected shooter was among the dead.`\
+`The shooting occurred in Tumbler Ridge, a remote community in British Columbia.
+The police said the suspected shooter died of a self-inflicted injury.`\
 https://nytimes.com/live/2026/02/10/world/tumbler-ridge-school-shooting

 **Vance Deletes Post Recognizing Armenian Genocide**\